kucars/reemc_hri_interaction/README.md

 using the REEMC simulation:

 1. roslauch  reemc_gazebo small_office.launch			      #launch the gazebo simulation along with the reem sim model
-2. roslaunch pal_face_detector_opencv detector.launch		#make sure that you specify the right camera frames topic
+2. roslaunch fusion face_detector.launch		            #make sure that you specify the right camera frames topic
 3. rosrun pal_jackproc jackDeployer --device=hw:1,0		  #make sure that you change the audio card ID
 4. rosrun pal_sound_loc pal_sound_loc
 5. roslauch fusion fusion					                      #make sure that you specify the right camera frames topic